yagutaro/dsc-python-section-intro-hbs-ds-060120/README.md

 # Introduction

 ## Introduction
-This lesson summarizes the topics we'll be covering in this section, and why they'll be important to you as a Data Scientist.
+In this section, you'll learn learn about creating functions in python, iterating over nested loops, and using basic statistics to measure aspects of different datasets.
+You'll wrap up the section by building a calculator using python.

 ## Objectives
 You will be able to:
-* Understand and explain what is covered in this section
+* Use built-in python methods
+* Declare and use functions with and without arguments
-* Understand and explain why the section will help you to become a data scientist
+* Use basic statistics to evaluate a data set

 ## Coding in Python